chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - Aside from the syntax, class expressions are <u>functionally equivalent</u> to class declarations.
 Which you use is primarily a matter of style.
   - This means <u>class expressions are hoisted</u>, unlike function expressions.
-  - However even though class expressions & class declarations are hoisted,  their values aren't initialized, so classes need to be defined before they are constructed.
+  - **<u>However</u>** even though class expressions & class declarations are hoisted,  their values aren't initialized, so classes need to be defined before they are constructed.

 ##### Classes as First-Class Citizens